 When planting I like to take off the layer of leaves closest to the soil or the bottom layer of leaves and plant the tomato in soil a bit above this point, usually about ¼ inch.
 You do not want soil touching the leaves, but planting the stem deep in the soil allows for the plant to develop a wider root base.
 This method is a form of trench planting.
 Some gardeners prefer to lay the tomato stalk vertically in the ground to do this, on occasion I will use the vertical method, but you can also just dig a deeper hole.

+Tomato cages are your tomato plants support system.
 As you know there are many different varieties of tomatoes.
 Most can be allowed to run over the ground like any vine plant.
-I prefer to cage my tomatoes to save space and make for an easier harvest. also Caging my tomatoes makes it easier to spot pests and deters leaf rot.
+I prefer to cage my tomatoes to save space and make for an easier harvest. also Caging my tomatoes makes it easier to spot pests, prune and it increases air flow and deters leaf rot.
 I recommend using a very sturdy cage, you can build your own or buy them pre made. for instructions on building your own you can use these plans.

 Depending on your growing zone, your tomatoes will probably begin to ripen in July or August.
 Pick them as fast as they are ready.
 This usually means that they have changed from a green color to a red, pink, purple or orange depending on the variety.
+You should be able to tell if the tomato is ready by how easily you can pluck the fruit from the vine.
 I have actually had some delicious green stripped tomatoes that were fully green even at their ripest.
 Just be sure to know what the ripened fruit looks like for the variety you chose to plant.

 Vine ripened tomatoes are simply the best, you will never find a grocery store comparison.
 You can harvest your tomatoes green as well, I typically do this late in the season if there is a frost imminent, as the frost will kill your tomato plant and ruin the fruit.
 You can ripen green tomatoes indoors in a cool well ventilated place, I usually use a cardboard box in my pantry.
 For more information on storing and preserving tomatoes you can visit my articles here an here.